shuhia/komputer-store-app/README.md

 2. Open folder named komputer-store-app
 3. Start live server on port 5500 on file index.html
 4. Enter this link http://localhost:5500/ on for example: Chrome, Mozilla

-## Bugs

-1. The Laptop The Visor might be missing an image

 ## Authors